 About the Author, Stephen Greenall

 Stephen Greenall was born in Moree in 1976.
 His writing has appeared in Overland and he won the 2014 NSW Writers Centre Varuna Fellowship.
-Winter Traffic is his first novel and was commended in the 2014 Victorian Premier’s Literary Award for an Unpublished Manuscript.
-Check out Stephen’s website.
+This is his first novel and was commended in the 2014 Victorian Premier’s Literary Award for an Unpublished Manuscript.

-* My receiving a copy of Winter Traffic from the publisher for review purposes did not impact the expression of my honest opinions in the review above.
+* My receiving a copy of this title from the publisher for review purposes did not impact the expression of my honest opinions in the review above.